filipkrasniqi/smart-directions-central-unit/README.md

 Communication among brain, devices, anchors and effectors is done with MQTT.
 A list of the topics with payload info follows.

 ### Anchors
 - **ble/rssi**: each anchor sends a message of the form <MAC_ADDRESS_RBERRY_PI>$<SNIFFED_MAC_ADDRESS>$<RSSI_VAL>.
 The brain will store the information associating it to a device.
 Anchors are not aware of the current activated devices, so they will send rssi values for any sniffed device, regardless of whether such a device is actually using the system (i.e., it is currently active) or not.
-For navigation purposes, we should add the destination information (TODO); to do that, we wait for a proper definition of both the map and of the effectors.
+For navigation purposes, we should add the destination information; to do that, we wait for a proper definition of both the map and of the effectors.

 ### Devices
 - **ble/activate**: device sends a message with payload = <ID> to the brain.
 Once that is subscribed, the brain will consider this device as one that is moving towards a destination (status of the device: INACTIVE -> NAVIGATING).
 - **ble/deactivate**: device is considered no more navigating (status of the device: NAVIGATING -> INACTIVE).

-(TODO: we should authenticate as we did for parking, especially in this part where sensible data are used (location))

 ### Effectors
 - **ble/neighbours**: previous implementation.
 Brain was communicating to active devices the closest node to them.